manuelkiessling/manuel.kiessling.net/content/2025-04-03-how-seasoned-developers-can-achieve-great-results-with-ai-coding-agents.md

 ## Key Insights from Both Projects

 These examples highlight two distinct advantages of AI assistance:

 1. In the green-field project, I could create a functional application despite unfamiliarity with the tech stack (though, as noted, expert review would be needed for production-grade quality).
 2. In the brown-field project, I achieved results much faster — particularly valuable since UI development isn't my strong suit.

 This was when terms like "game-changing" started to feel appropriate, and I began to recognize this technology's significance for both personal and team productivity.

-> **Productivity Nuances:** While the speed increase can feel dramatic ("10x" is often cited), real-world productivity gains vary significantly based on the task complexity, the quality of requirements, the maturity of the AI model, and the developer's skill in guiding and correcting the AI.
-As the HackerNews discussion touched upon, the biggest gains might be in overcoming initial hurdles or handling boilerplate, while complex logic or large-scale refactoring still requires significant human oversight and iterative refinement.
-Achieving consistent high productivity often involves learning how to interact effectively with the specific AI tool and prompt it iteratively.

-# The Keys to Successful AI Collaboration

-Let's examine the techniques I employ to ensure productive AI coding sessions that consistently deliver successful results.
+Let's now examine the three measures I employ to ensure productive AI coding sessions that consistently deliver successful results.

-## The Investment-Return Principle

-As mentioned earlier, achieving significant time savings with AI requires some upfront investment.
+To repeat myself: achieving significant time savings with AI requires some upfront investment.
 This parallels managing talented but junior developers — you can't simply tell them to "build X" and expect optimal results.
 You need to invest time in setting them up for success.

 ## Well-Structured Requirements

-The foundation of any successful AI coding session is a comprehensive requirements document.
+The foundation of any successful AI coding session is a comprehensive set of requirements.
 For the Platform Problem Monitoring project, I created this document before starting: [REQUIREMENTS.md](https://github.com/dx-tooling/platform-problem-monitoring-core/blob/main/docs/REQUIREMENTS.md).

 At 371 lines, it's substantial, but more importantly, it follows a clear hierarchical structure: